Published

 - RGB LED ring on the top face — soft halo light, color-cycle or single-color, can be turned off entirely if you want a stealth speaker

-- IPX5 splash-proof rating — handles splash from any direction, NOT submersion-rated (see honest caveats below)
+- IPX5 splash-proof rating — handles splash from any direction, NOT submersion-rated (see ceiling below)

-- Bluetooth 5.3 — reliable phone pairing, ~30-foot range, fast reconnect on power-on
+- Bluetooth 5.3 — reliable phone pairing, ~33-foot range, fast reconnect on power-on

 - TWS stereo pairing — link two speakers for true left-right stereo across a larger space